 Take two vegetarian capsules with food once daily, preferably in the morning, as a dietary supplement or as directed by a qualified health care professional.

-If you are pregnant, nursing, or taking any medications, consult your doctor before use.
+This product should not be used by women who are pregnant or may become pregnant.
+If you are taking any medications, consult your doctor before use.
 Use with caution if you take blood thinners as Ginkgo biloba may affect platelet aggregation.
 Discontinue use and consult doctor if any adverse reactions occur.